Charles Segal (pianist): Career

 Segal moved from Boston to Los Angeles in 2011.
 He performed on piano regularly at celebrity events for award shows such as the Oscars and Emmys, the MTV Movie Awards and the Kids Choice and Teen Choice Awards.
-In June 2017, Segal was awarded the Guinness Book of World Records title of Most Recorded Pianist in the world, citing 11,721 tracks of his over 25,000 recorded titles.
+In June 2017, Segal was awarded the Guinness Book of World Records title of Most Recorded Pianist in the world, citing 11,721 tracks of his more than 25,000 recorded titles.

-Charles passed away at the age of 92 in Hollywood, California on July 4, 2021, as the Independence day fireworks blazed outside.
+Segal died at the age of 92 in Hollywood, California, on 4 July 2021, as the Independence day fireworks blazed outside.
 He is buried at the famous Hollywood Forever Cemetery.